Albertong27/bank_deposit_management/README.md

 # Bank Deposit Management System

-A Flask-based web application for managing bank deposits, calculating interest rates, and tracking deposit maturity values.
+A Flask-based web application for managing bank deposits, calculating interest rates, and tracking deposit maturity values with support for multiple users.

 ## Features

-- **Deposit Management**: Add, view, edit, and delete bank deposits
-- **Bank Management**: Add and configure banks with default interest rates
-- **IDR Currency Support**: Full support for Indonesian Rupiah with proper formatting
-- **Interest Calculations**: Automatic calculation of interest before and after tax
-- **Daily Interest Tracking**: Calculate daily interest earned
-- **Maturity Tracking**: Track total amount expected at maturity
-- **Summary Dashboard**: Overview of all deposits with financial statistics
-- **Configurable Tax Rates**: Default Indonesian tax rate (20%) with override capability
+- Deposit CRUD: add, view, edit and delete deposits.
+Each deposit stores account holder name and number, principal, interest rate (can override bank default), deposit and maturity dates, and tax rate.
+- Automatic interest calculations: computes interest before tax, tax amount, interest after tax, total maturity amount, daily interest, and the time period (in years) used for calculations.
-- **Bank-Specific Rates**: Each bank can have its own default interest rate
+- Bank management: create, edit and remove bank records; each bank can carry a default interest rate that is applied when creating new deposits.
+- Summary dashboard: a summary page that aggregates deposits and shows totals/overview (see `templates/summary.html`).
+- Authentication skeleton: login and admin user pages are included (`templates/login.html`, `templates/admin_users.html`) for simple access control in development.
+- Settings page: update application defaults and tax rates via the web UI (`templates/settings.html`).
+- JSON API: a lightweight API endpoint is available to fetch deposits as JSON (e.g. `GET /api/deposits`).
+- Templated UI: server-rendered pages using Jinja2 templates located in the `templates/` folder for quick customization.
-- **Data Persistence**: Store data in JSON format for easy backup and portability
+- Local persistence: application stores data in local files for easy backup and restore (see Data Storage below).

 ## Installation